 Fistula in ano / Bhagandar –

-Anal fistulae originate from anal glands which are located between the two layers of anal sphincters and which drain into the anal canal.
+Anal glands which are located between the two layers of anal sphincters, drain into the anal canal.
 If the outlet of these glands become blocked an abscess can form which can eventually point to the skin surface.
 The track formed by this process is called fistula.

 - Low level